The Commonplace

 Claims (14)

 AI’s net impact on employment to date is modest — no clear evidence of mass unemployment.
-Employment null_result medium aggregate employment / unemployment rates
+Employment null_result aggregate employment / unemployment rates

 n=17